HuynhTran0301/PowerSystemDynamics_Quantum/README.md

 ![three machine](https://github.com/ThanhEthan/PowerSystemDynamics_Quantum/assets/115194407/a368940a-2a71-4da2-bfad-c66953fec44c)

-## Full version
+## Journal version

-In the full version,  we have enhanced the conference model by integrating the turbine and speed governor systems.
+In the journal version,  we have enhanced the conference model by integrating the turbine and speed governor systems.
 Building upon the two initial test cases, we have incorporated additional tests focusing on the internal node model, allowing a greater understanding of the system's dynamics.

 ### Several Numerical Results:
 #### Single machine infinite bus system: